Epidemiology and Public Health Medicine

 In 1998 the name of the medal was changed to the Jacqueline Horgan Bronze Medal, in commemoration of Dr Jacqueline Horgan, late of the Department of Public Health Medicine and Epidemiology in UCD.
 This was done in recognition of the great contribution that she made to public health and epidemiology in Ireland in her lifetime.
 The competition for the medal is by submission of an abstract of work of epidemiological and /or public health interest by a person in a training post.
 Abstracts are reviewed, and between five and eight may be chosen for a 10-minute oral presentation at a special bronze medal meeting.
 The meeting is usually held in November each year.
-The competition is judged on the basis of scientific merit of the work presented, its importance to public health, and on the quality of the presentation.
+The competition is judged on the basis of the scientific merit of the work presented its importance to public health and the quality of the presentation.
 Selection for presentation at the meeting is prestigious and provides an opportunity to present epidemiological work to one’s peers.
 Abstracts from the meeting are published in the Irish Journal of Medical Science.
 Presentation at this meeting does not affect subsequent publication or presentation.
 All doctors and other professionals training in the field of epidemiology or public health are encouraged to enter this competition.
 It is not confined to doctors nor to specialist registrars, and entries from candidates on more than one occasion are welcomed.
 The more submissions received, the better the competition will be.

 Recipients of Medals, RAMI Section of Epidemiology and Public Health Medicine, Jacqueline Horgan Bronze Medal